RobTillaart/RS485/README.md

 The default device ID is 0 (typically master uses this, or if deviceID is not used).
 The stream is typically Serial, and the baud rate, timeout etc. should be set via the Serial class.
-The sendPin is the pin that connects to the transmit/receive enable pins.
+The sendPin is the pin that connects to the transmit/receive enable (DE/RE) pins.
+See connection schema above.
 The library sets the pinMode and defaults it to LOW (receiving mode).
 - **void setMicrosPerByte(uint32_t baudRate)** set the delay per character needed.
 This gives the hardware enough time to flush the buffer.